saskw2010/saskw2010/README.md

   <div align="left">
    <h3>
-For over the past two decades, Mostafa has worked as a database developer and a full-stack .NET developer, primarily focusing on databases.
-Database development is his strongest suit, including tuning, programming, ETL processes, and more.
+A highly motivated, versatile, and skilled Xamarin Forms expert, Wouter has demonstrated expertise in software design and delivery covering large-scale cloud services, mobile apps, and on-premise software.
+He has proven ability to identify and drive strategic programs from inception to launch and thrives in collaborative, team-oriented, and ambiguous environments.
+He has excellent interpersonal skills and is passionate, creative,  dedicated, and more.
 Mostafa has worked with well-known corporations such as:
      <br/>
      1- Zain Kuwait(MTC)
      <br/>